 ARTIST BIO

-After 15 years away from her music - living in a world of “musical teetotal” while continuing to navigate her lifelong health struggles - Blondie B returned explosively in 2025 with renewed addiction for rhythm and raw truth.
-After health issues were finally resolved (in her words, “Thank you, Funky Med”), she has grieved the unintentional loss of the artist she was always meant to be.
+After 15 years away from her music - living in a world of “musical teetotal” while continuing to navigate her lifelong health struggles - Blondie B returned explosively in 2025 with renewed addiction for groove, but this time round, truth.
+After health issues were finally fully resolved (her words: “THANK YOU, Funky Med”), she has grieved the unintentional loss of the artist she was always meant to be.

-A pianist, guitarist, drummer and newly-embraced vocalist/songwriter, Blondie B blends genre influences into something emotionally unfiltered, groove-driven and (hopefully!) impossible to sit still to.
+A pianist, guitarist, drummer and newly-embraced vocalist/songwriter, Blondie B blends genre influences into something emotionally unfiltered, groove-driven and (hopefully!) not easy to sit still to.

-Drawing inspiration from the avant-garde genius of Jimmy Sullivan, the jazz-fusion energy of Jamiroquai, the groovy rock of Red Hot Chili Peppers, the electro-swing theatrics of Caravan Palace and the underground house pulse of Derrick Carter, her music moves between Phrygian darkness, dance-floor momentum and deeply personal storytelling.
+Drawing inspiration from the avant-garde genius of Jimmy Sullivan, the jazz-fusion energy of Jamiroquai, the groovy rock of Red Hot Chili Peppers, the electro-swing theatrics of Caravan Palace and the jackin’ house pulse of Derrick Carter, her music moves between Phrygian darkness, dance-floor momentum and deeply personal, real storytelling.

 The result is music that feels soulful, danceable, yet raw and human in a world where we have lost what that means.
-Songs to make butts wiggle while refusing to hide the truth underneath.
+Songs to make butts wiggle but also refusing to hide the truth underneath.